Azerbaijan–Ethiopia relations: Economic cooperation

 In May 2017, the Baku Business Center hosted an Azerbaijani-Ethiopian business meeting organized by the Export and Investment Promotion Foundation (AZPROMO).
-The event was attended by about 30 businessmen working in the textile sector According to statistics from the UN Trade Office (COMTRADE), in 2017, the volume of exports from Azerbaijan amounted to 438 US dollars.
+The event was attended by about 30 businessmen working in the textile sector.
+According to statistics from the UN Trade Office (COMTRADE), in 2017, the volume of exports from Azerbaijan amounted to 438 US dollars.
 In 2018, the volume of exports from Azerbaijan amounted to 476.400 US dollars.

 International cooperation

-In the international arena, cooperation between countries is carried out within different organizations: the UN, African Union, etc. On February 26, 2016 at the initiative of the Azerbaijani Embassy in Ethiopia there was an event devoted to memory of victims of Khojaly massacre organized in Addis Ababa.
+In the international arena, cooperation between the two countries is carried out within different organizations: the UN, African Union, etc. On February 26, 2016 at the initiative of the Azerbaijani Embassy in Ethiopia there was an event devoted to memory of victims of Khojaly massacre organized in Addis Ababa.

 Cultural ties

 Since the 1960s, dozens of students from Ethiopia have been studying in Azerbaijan.
 In 2019, the Azerbaijani feature film "Ali and Nino" was shown at the European film festival in Ethiopia.